 Notwithstanding my character pathology, clinical examination shows a competent, mature, emotionally regulated presentation, consistent with “disguised presentation.”
 Disguised presentation is found typically in trauma survivors.

-12. I have high executive functioning.
+14. I have high executive functioning and concept formation ability.
 I had a perfect score on the Wisconsin Card Sorting Test.

 What does all this add up to?
 Where do you find people with this cluster of psychological problems?
 Any thoughts?